 Interlocking concrete pavers add beauty and distinction to your home or yard, whether it’s a driveway, patio, or walkway.
-But often due to oversaturation of soil, municipal codes, or project owner’s desire to live a more environmentally-friendly lifestyle, permeable pavers are the optimal choice.
-If you live in the City of Seattle and are remodeling, you may be required to have a solution to reducing stormwater runoff.
+Often permeable concrete pavers are the optimal choice for living a more environmentally-friendly lifestyle due to over-saturation of soil, municipal codes, or project owner’s desire.
+If you live somewhere with high rain frequency and are remodeling, you may be required to have a solution to reducing stormwater runoff.
 Check our blog on Seattle’s stormwater mitigation requirements.
-But before you make the decision to use permeable concrete pavers, you should obtain as much information as possible.
-You will need to consider the function/benefits, price, where to buy them, and whether or not you want to install them.
+Before you make the decision to use permeable interlocking concrete pavers, you should consider the function/benefits, price, where to buy them, and whether or not you want to install them.

 What Are Permeable Pavers?

-Permeable pavers, porous pavers, and pervious pavement all work to limit runoff, reduce downstream erosion, and improve water quality through the filtering of pollutants in their sub-layers.
-But the main difference is how they do it.
+Permeable pavers, porous pavers, and pervious pavement all work to limit runoff, reduce downstream erosion, and improve water quality through the filtering of pollutants in their sub-layers; the main difference between the three is how they do it.
 Permeable pavers work by guiding water through large gaps (voids) in the joints between the pavers, while porous pavers and pervious pavement work by absorbing water directly through the paver itself.
-The voids in permeable pavers, even though they are filled with a clean aggregate, can become plugged with random debris so they do require some occasional maintenance to clean out any clogged voids.
-Often people choose permeable pavers because of their architectural aesthetic combined with their ability to handle heavy vehicular loads, in addition to pedestrian traffic.
+The voids in permeable pavers, even though they are filled with a clean aggregate, can become plugged with random debris and sediment so they do require some occasional maintenance to clean out any clogged voids.
+People often choose permeable pavers because of their architectural aesthetic combined with their ability to handle heavy vehicular loads and pedestrian traffic.

 Porous pavers are generally a grid system where the voids are filled with sand, gravel, or dirt and perform as well as permeable pavers in soil retention and water filtration.
 They are typically made with concrete but can be manufactured out of plastic.
-Because they are more of an open-cell paver, they typically aren’t used as much in industrial settings, like ports and manufacturing facilities.
-But instead they are usually emplyed for parking strips and driveways.
+Since they are more of an open-cell paver, they typically aren’t used as much in industrial settings, like ports and manufacturing facilities, instead they are usually used for parking strips and driveways.

-As mentioned earlier, pervious pavement differs from permeable pavers by filtering water directly through the unit itself.
-The benefit of this is that it allows the ground underneath to breathe which encourages the growth of neighboring tree roots and thus supporting the interaction of microbes that fight pollutants.
-Pervious pavement is typically more brittle than permeable pavers and not intended for use in areas where there is heavy vehicular traffic.
+Pervious pavement differs in permeability by filtering water directly through the unit itself, allowing the ground underneath to breathe and encouraging the growth of neighboring tree roots, thus supporting the interaction of microbes that fight pollutants.
+Pervious pavement is typically less durable than permeable pavers and not intended for use in areas where there is heavy vehicular traffic.

 How Does A Permeable Interlocking Concrete Pavement System Work?